Table of contents

 Finally, responding to repetitive support requests leads to low morale and poor use of support teams’ time.

 Ticketing tends to alienate customers, who feel as if they are interacting with robots rather than people.

 That’s because being assigned a number is impersonal.
-And often, automations don’t add value.
+And often, workflow automation doesn’t add value.
 At best, automated messages can make customers feel that their issues aren’t important.
 At worst, they can irritate people with unnecessary communications, confuse people and create more questions, or even put customers off entirely from dealing with the company.

 Ever had to look up past emails in order to “include this number in your correspondence?”
 Talk about getting irritated!

 Finally, support tickets have a one-and-done, throwaway feel.
 It seems that reps are all rushing to the finish line: “Is your issue resolved?
 Are you satisfied with the service you’ve received today?”
 To the customer, it feels like they’ve been turned into a box to be checked, rather than a person who is a valued part of a customer-brand relationship.